Advertiser Disclosure

 Source: Investopedia

 For example, Discover and Wells Fargo offer cards with much lower APRs than their competitors — both in the lowest APRs and the median APR across all cards.
-Barclays Bank, Capital One, and American Express have a median that is higher than competitors.
+Barclays Bank, Capital One, and American Express have a higher median than competitors.
 These issuers also have cards with the highest APRs offered, right around 30%.

 Bottom Line:

-Issuer average APRs also tend to factor in credit score since some cards are only available to those with good-to-excellent credit.
+Issuer average APRs also tend to factor in credit score, since some cards are only available to those with good or excellent credit.

 Types of Credit Card Interest Rates